wakatime/wakatime-blog/posts/42-the-best-time-tracker-for-programmers.md

 Time trackers can be grouped into manual and automated categories:

+## Automated time trackers

+### [WakaTime][wakatime] - A time tracker for software engineers, using open source IDE plugins

+WakaTime is a dashboard for developers and dev teams, using IDE plugins to automate time tracking.
+Since it’s built for programmers, it automatically detects your projects and works seamlessly with the tools you’re already using.
+Make sure to increase the default [Timeout preference][timeout] so you’re not under-reporting your actual work time.
+WakaTime also measures how many lines of code you generate using AI, giving an AI vs Human breakdown for your projects.

+### [ActivityWatch][activitywatch] - An app that automatically tracks how you spend time on your device

+Tracks active application and window title, with data stored locally on your computer.
+It’s not made specifically for devs, but if you don’t need team features then ActivityWatch is a good automatic time tracker to measure your productivity.

 ## Manual time trackers

 ### [Toggl][toggl] - A simple time tracker with stopwatch app for many platforms